 The most common procedures include crutiate ligament repair, patellar luxation, hip surgery (femoral head and neck excision), and minor fracture repair.
 She finds these surgeries extremely rewarding by helping pets regain their mobility and once again enjoy life with the rest of the family.

 The Therapeutic Laser is a noninvasive deep penetrating light source that works on a cellular level to decrease pain, decrease inflammation, and speed healing.
-Common uses for the laser are arthritis, wounds, anal gland abscesses, post surgically to reduce pain, and after invasive trauma or procedures.
+Common uses for the laser are arthritis, wounds, anal gland abscesses, bladder infections, post surgically to reduce pain, and after invasive trauma or procedures.
 The frequency of therapy is tailored according to your pet's needs and progress.

 After orthopedic procedures, physical therapy is necessary for a successful outcome and return to mobility.
 Much of this can be done at home, but the Therapeutic Laser can be useful to ease discomfort and speed recovery.